xenorama/oneirotomy/README.md

 Advanced knowledge of Max/MSP/Jitter.

 ## Nomenclature
+**Oneirotomy** (/ɒnɪˈrɒlədʒi/; from Greek ὄνειρον, oneiron, «dream»; and /tomé/; «cut, slice») is a neologism to be translated as _dream slice_, where individual frames of onieiric video generation can be sliced and reproduced in non-realtime.
-All objects carry names of anatomic—or related—terms pertaining to their inherit function in the offline rendering and rebuilding process of generative patches.
+All objects carry names of anatomic—or related—terms pertaining to their inherent function in the offline rendering chain and rebuilding process of generative patches (the «dream»).

 ## the.prefix
 «THe» are somewhat my initials: Tim Heinze.